urql-graphql/urql/README.md

 - **[API](https://formidable.com/open-source/urql/docs/api/)** — the API documentation for each individual package.

 _You can find the raw markdown files inside this repository's `docs` folder._

-## Maintenance Status

-**Active:** Formidable is actively working on this project, and we expect to continue work on this project for the foreseeable future.
-Bug reports, feature requests and pull requests are welcome.

 <img width="100%" src="docs/assets/urql-spoiler.png" />